pblouw/pysem/README.rst

 * generative models for generating sentences that are entailed by a given sentence.

-Note that to you will need to download a dump of wikipedia articles and preprocess them using [this tool](https://github.com/attardi/wikiextractor).
-You will also add need to change the path in the notebook to point to where you have saved this dump locally.
+Note that to you will need to download a dump of wikipedia articles and preprocess them using `this tool <https://github.com/attardi/wikiextractor>`_.
+You will also need to change the path in the notebook to point to where you have saved this dump locally.

 Installation
 -------------